mariusjt/NetMonitor/README.md

 # Motivation
 NetMonitor was created to be a part of a open source project at the University of Agder.
-More specifically it exists as a contribution of an opensource project for students to contribute and add to introductary to the idea of open source.
+More specifically it exists as a contribution of an opensource project for students in the subject IS-213 OPEN SOURCE to contribute as an introductary idea of the open source working method.
-We felt that it would be useful to have some sort of tool to easily access the functions mentioned above below "NetMonitor".
+The developers of the project felt that it would be useful to have some sort of tool to easily access the functions mentioned above beneath "NetMonitor".
+The maintenance within the project is to deliver a product concluding the subject IS-213.
+Further maintenance will be unlikely, but the project is open for development and iteration.

+# Code Style
+Standard Javascript codestyle

+# Screenshots